agittins/bermuda/README.md

   for selected BLE devices, which can be used for Person home/away sensing.
   This is the "Zone" element of homeassistant localisation, where "home" is one Zone, and "work" or other large geographic areas might be others.

+- You might not need the `iBeacon` integration if you prefer how Bermuda handles beacons.
+See FAQ for more.

 ## How it Works